 Latin America as a participant in global society

-The staff of the department of sociology at the Latin American Institute are currently engaged in the following research projects and networks funded by third parties:
+The department of sociology at the Latin American Institute is currently engaged in the following research projects and networks funded by third parties:

 The Brazil Research Center is an interdisciplinary center hosted by the Latin American Institute at the Freie Universität Berlin.
 The research center focuses on cultural and social science activities are research projects examining Brazil in its global context.